 Iran is considered as an Islamic country.
-However such rules like Hijab is not observed strictly, especially for tourists so Iran dress code is just about simple rules and some tips.
+However such rules of Hijab are not observed strictly, especially for tourists so the Iran dress code is just about simple rules and some tips.

-The maximum penalty would be a request (mostly in a kind way) to make it correct.
+The maximum penalty would be a request in a kind way to make it correct.

 Iranian women are very modest in picking their Veil (Hijab), and you cannot see its equivalent anywhere in the Middle East or other Islamic countries.

-Many of tourist are shocked when they see women dress in Iran once they arrive, they see a lot of Iranian women who are stylish and take great care of how they look but all tourists either individually or in groups should consider that there are some precautions to be taken all around the world and Iran is not an exception.
+Many tourists are shocked when they see women dressed in Iran once they arrive, they see a lot of Iranian women who are stylish and take great care of how they look but all tourists either individually or in groups should consider that there are some precautions to be taken all around the world and Iran is not an exception.